untilhamza/gochul/README.md

 ### Member model

-- [ ] The leader can add members to a group
+- [x] The leader can add members to a group
-- [ ] The leader can delete members from a group
+- [x] The leader can delete members from a group
-- [ ] The leader can update the details of a member
+- [x] The leader can update the details of a member
-- [ ] The leader can view the details of a member
+- [ ] The leader can view the details of a single member
-- [ ] The leader can view the details of all members in their group
+- [x] The leader can view the details of all members in their group

 ## Next.js and Prisma examples